-What would the most stereotypical young soul look like?
-How about a third-level young warrior with a warrior essence twin, king (ordinal) casting, in dominance, power, and impatience?
-I know someone with this profile, and she is extremely formidable—and stereotypical, in that she is materialistic and expert at “keeping up with the Joneses.”
+What would a stereotypical young soul look like?
+How about a third-level young warrior with a warrior essence twin, king casting, in dominance, power, and impatience?
+I know someone with this profile, and she is extremely formidable—and stereotypical, in that she is materialistic and expert at “keeping up with the Joneses” (although those with this profile wouldn’t necessarily be).
 On the other hand, any young priest in her positive poles will likely look less stereotypical in this regard because her concern is still with the higher good, as she defines it, although she may be motivated to attain a high position in her church (or wherever she is working) for the lessons that would bring.

 Currently, Donald Trump represents for many the worst stereotype of young soul kings, but he’s a damaged person, and one sees his narcissistic personality disorder as much as his soul age and role—they should not be lumped together.
 John F. Kennedy was also a young king, and in many ways was a beautiful, positive man.
 About a third of the world’s population are young souls, but a third of the people you know probably do not fit the negative stereotype of greed and short-sightedness.
 And those who do may not be young souls.
 I know mature souls who are materialistic and young souls who are not.
 I know one young soul who is an easy-going hippie with a generous heart; she even has a chief obstacle of greed, but it doesn’t fixate on money or material goods.
 People have many layers, and we can’t generalize too much.